-If teachers witness an act of bullying, they deal with the situation following discipline and behaviour procedures and involve a senior member of staff to provide support or appropriate sanctions.
-Teachers will be expected to make a written record of the circumstances associated with any incident of bullying; together with the action taken.
-These are subsequently shared with the parents of both the perpetrator and the victim of any bullying.
+If teachers witness an act of bullying, they deal with the situation following behaviour procedures and involve a senior member of staff to provide support or appropriate sanctions.
+Teachers and teaching assistants will be expected to document on CPOMS any of the circumstances associated with any incident of bullying; together with the action taken.
+The details of any such incidences will be shared with the parents of both the child who is bullying, and the victim.

-Any continued or subsequent issue of individual bullying by a child is dealt with in line with our Discipline and Behaviour guidelines (Choices Policy.)
+Any continued or subsequent issue of individual bullying by a child is dealt with in line with our Behaviour guidelines (Choices Policy.)